If you need additional information on our products, click any of our specific product guides (please give each guide a minute or two to load):

 Insurance Coverage (Use Insurance Code E0203)

-Some of our customers have been reimbursed by their insurance companies, with coverage usually ranging from 50% to as much as 100% coverage.
-Many others have had no luck getting any coverage, even after many appeals.
+Some of our customers have been reimbursed by their insurance companies and others have had no luck getting any coverage, even after many appeals.

 The issue of insurance coverage is complicated for many reasons.
 First, insurance companies vary greatly in classifying various treatments.
-Second, they vary their coverage from one policyholder to another, based on how the individual policies are written.
+Second, they vary their coverage from one policyholder to another, based on their respective coverage.

 To date, the U.S. Food & Drug Administration (FDA) has not evaluated light therapy.
 Because of this, many insurance companies claim bright light treatment is experimental.
 However, many published studies support bright light treatment as a viable therapy, and in fact, it is the approved, mainstream treatment according to both the American Medical Association and the American Psychiatric Association.